 Samuels Solicitors, based in Devon, are a niche litigation practice with a particular specialism in bringing professional negligence claims against solicitors, over several decades.
 We have helped clients not only in Devon, but throughout the whole of the UK, when then have had claims against their solicitors.

-Either Jan or Judith will be happy to discuss your professional negligence matter with you.
-We offer all clients free initial advice and we support our clients with flexible funding options when they need it, which can include conditional (no win no fee) arrangements in appropriate cases.
+Jan will be happy to discuss your professional negligence matter with you.
+We offer all clients free initial advice and we support our clients with flexible funding options when they need it.

 If you have been let down by a solicitor, don't delay.
 Contact us today to see how we can help you recover your losses.